aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 #### Protocol layer implementation of Fabric
 ##### Brief description of Fabric protocol layer
-The Fabric protocol layer mainly contains proposal protocol and transaction protocol, and the query protocol is the same as the proposal protocol.Proposal agreement and transaction agreement are respectively as follows Figure 4-3,Figure 4-4:<br>
+The Fabric protocol layer mainly contains proposal protocol and transaction protocol, and the query protocol is the same as the proposal protocol.
+Proposal agreement and transaction agreement are respectively as follows Figure 4-3,Figure 4-4:<br>
 ![ Fabric proposal protocol struct](./images/BoAT_Overall_Design_en-F4-3-Fabric-Proposal.png)<br>
 Figure 4-3 Fabric proposal protocol struct<br>
 ![ Fabric transaction protocol struct](./images/BoAT_Overall_Design_en-F4-4-Fabric-Transaction.png)<br>
 Figure 4-4 Fabric transaction protocol struct<br>

-When Fabric client launches a deal,will first send proposal to endorse node, get the data of proposal signature returned after endorsed node signatures. then the Fabric client puts the data endor node signature together with transaction parameters according to the transaction message format and sends to order nodes.
-After order node check through, it will updating the state of the chain.The detailed transaction process is shown in Figure 4-5,This figure is taken from the <Hyperledger-FabricDocs Master> document.For more information on Fabric, refer to the Fabric documentation <https://hyperledger-fabric.readthedocs.io/en/release-1.4/><br>
+When Fabric client launches a deal,will first send proposal to endorse node, get the data of proposal signature returned after endorse node signatures. then the Fabric client puts the data endorse signature together with transaction parameters according to the transaction message format and sends to order nodes.
+After order node check through, it will updating the state of the chain.
+The detailed transaction process is shown in Figure 4-5,This figure is taken from the <Hyperledger-FabricDocs Master> document.
+For more information on Fabric, refer to the Fabric documentation: <https://hyperledger-fabric.readthedocs.io/en/release-1.4/>.<br>
 ![ Fabric transaction flow](./images/BoAT_Overall_Design_en-F4-5-Fabric-Transaction-Flow.png)<br>
 Figure 4-5 Fabric transaction flow<br>
 #####	Fabric protocol interface implementation
-In the Fabric message, the fields in the protocol are serialized through ProtoBuf and then sent out through the HTTP2 protocol.As can be seen from the preface section, there are some duplicates and similarities between the proposal and transaction messages, and these duplicates can be split into a submodule for easier reuse.One possible split is listed as follows:
+In the Fabric message, the fields in the protocol are serialized through ProtoBuf and then sent out through the HTTP2 protocol.
+As can be seen from the preface section, there are some duplicates and similarities between the proposal and transaction messages, and these duplicates can be split into a submodule for easier reuse.
+One possible split is listed as follows:
 -	channelHeader packaging
 -	signatureHeader packaging
 -	proposal load packaging